2022–2023 mpox outbreak in North America: 22 July

 On 22 July, Bermuda, a British Overseas Territory, although technically part of North America, registered its first mpox case.
 It is unknown what the patient's gender and age is and how the patient contracted the disease, but it was likely via skin-to-skin contact abroad.

 25 July

 On 25 July, Guadeloupe, part of Overseas France and an Overseas Department of France, confirmed its first case of mpox.
 It was in a patient of unknown gender or age who resides in Guadeloupe.
 The patient recently travelled to France and likely contracted the disease via contact with someone in France.
 It was likely skin-to-skin contact rather than sexual contact.

 August

 1 August

 On 1 August, Collectivity of Saint Martin, part of Overseas France, confirmed its first case of mpox.
-It was in a patient of unknown gender or age who's residence is unknown.
+It was in a patient of unknown gender or age whose residence is unknown.
 It is unknown how it was contracted, however it may be likely that it was picked up via skin-to-skin contact abroad.